-Problem: The lower status light does not turn on with the key.
+Problem: The status light does not turn on with the key.

-Possible Cause: The XDI-2 is not getting +12V and ground.
-Remove the connector on the XDI-2 and measure the voltage at pin 6 (+12V) relative to the main ground wire.
+Possible Cause: The XDI is not getting +12V and ground.
+Remove the connector on the XDI and measure the voltage at pin 6 (+12V) relative to pin 7 (ground).
 If there is 12V at pin 6 and the unit does not turn on, there may be a problem with the unit.
 Contact your dealer.
 If there is not 12V on pin 6, refer to Section 4.4 for proper power wiring.